Indianapolis, 46204, IN,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Marion County and Indianapolis and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 800 Marion County and Indianapolis employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Marion County and Indianapolis has purchased the following applications: OVHcloud for Application Hosting and Computing Services in 2016, Tungsten TotalAgility (formerly Kofax TotalAgility) for Intelligent Document Processing in 2017 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Marion County and Indianapolis has purchased the following applications: Tungsten TotalAgility (formerly Kofax TotalAgility) for Intelligent Document Processing in 2017, OVHcloud for Application Hosting and Computing Services in 2016 and the related IT decision-makers and key stakeholders.

 We have been analyzing Marion County and Indianapolis revenues, which have grown to $200.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Marion County and Indianapolis intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.